Mainack/MASCARA-passphrase-code-data/CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION/README.md

 ## Running

 To make the program straightforward, we didn't support any cmdline parameters, so it can be run using `python mascara.py` from this folder.
-This generates 30 passphrases of different lengths as defined in line 137.
-To control the number of passphrases generated and their length, modify the variable in line 137 accordingly.
+This generates 30 passphrases of different lengths as defined in `line 137`.
+To control the number of passphrases generated and their length, modify the variable in `line 137` accordingly.